Building Resilience in Transformation and Change...

 4. Digital capabilities and tools

 Before implementing AI, the enterprise needs to have undergone a digital transformation.
-High tech, telecom and automotive, as the most digitised industries, are in the best position to take advantage of new technology.
-According to Harvard Business Review, the odds of generating profit from AI are 50% higher for companies that have strong experience of digitisation.
+High tech, telecom and automotive, as the most digitized industries, are in the best position to take advantage of new technology.
+According to Harvard Business Review, the odds of generating profit from AI are 50% higher for companies that have strong experience of digitization.

 5. People and culture

 With AI, the focus is usually on the technical development and implementation aspects.
 However, people and culture can be the biggest challenges and need to be managed well for successful AI adoption.
 There is often fear around how new technology will affect jobs, which could lead to pushback from employees.
 Companies will have to shift their focus and efforts into re-skilling their workforce.
 It’s impossible to predict exactly how Artificial Intelligence will impact jobs; some experts believe it will cut them while others believe it will create more.
 Businesses need to take control to ensure that AI will be beneficial in the long term.
 New tools should complement rather than replace people and be designed with the end user in mind.

 The benefits of Artificial Intelligence are already being seen, with 30% of early adopters achieving revenue increases.
 Other benefits include increased productivity, reduced costs and improved decision making.
 While there will be challenges and setbacks, this technology will be hugely beneficial to enterprises that use it well and may be essential to staying competitive in the future.